-The human body contains three types of muscle: smooth, cardiac and skeletal.
-Skeletal muscles, which are responsible for locomotion and other body movements, likely come to mind first when you discuss muscles.
-You have more than 600 skeletal muscles in your body, in various shapes and sizes.
-The body's largest muscles perform the biggest tasks.
+The human body contains 3 types of muscle tissue: smooth, cardiac and skeletal.
+Skeletal muscles are responsible for locomotion and other body movements under voluntary control.
+The body includes more than 600 skeletal muscles of various shapes and sizes.
+The largest muscles, which often function in groups, perform the most strenuous tasks.

 The gluteus maximus is the biggest muscle in the human body, by volume.
 The gluteal muscle group -- commonly known as the glutes -- includes 3 muscles located at the back of each hip.
 The glutes are the major components of each buttock.
 Gluteus maximus is the largest and most superficial of the gluteal muscle group, which also include gluteus medius and gluteus minimus.
 Gluteus maximus, along with the other gluteal muscles, serves many important functions.
 It stabilizes the pelvis and lower back, enabling an upright posture.
 It also has important roles in hip and thigh movements, and is a key player in powering walking, running and climbing.

 Latissimus dorsi is the widest muscle in the human body.
 The Latin name of the muscle translates as the broadest muscle of the back.
 Commonly known as the lats, these fan-like muscles originate in the lower and middle back and attach on the inner aspect of the upper arm bone, the humerus.
 The lats are powerful muscles that enable a range of shoulder movements, working in conjunction with other muscles.
 They are particularly active in sports that require powerful upper arm movements, such racket sports and swimming.
 The lats also assist with deep breathing.